acino/jump-source/README.md

 # jump-source for VS Code

+This extension adds multiple shortcuts for quickly jumping between source files and test files.

+It enables you to:

-This extension adds a shortcut to quickly switch to the corresponding test file for a source file and vice versa.
+- Quickly switch to the corresponding test file for a source file and vice versa.
+- Go to the closest index source file.

 ## Features